shubh-cartoon/Coursetutors/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version - 2.6.8

-* System dependencies

-* Configuration
+* Rails version - 6.1.4

-* Database creation
+* Database - Postgres

-* Database initialization
+* Database creation/manipualtion - rails db:create, rails db:migrate

-* How to run the test suite
+* How to run the test suite - rspec

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Hosted on Heroku - Steps for demo

+* Import Postman Collection for more info using: https://www.getpostman.com/collections/56757f41159b6c400548

 * ...